-• Conservation programmes for particular species (seabird restoration on Ascension; seabirds and turtles in St Helena; the spectacled petrel in Tristan da Cunha)
+• Conservation programmes for particular species (seabirds and turtles in St Helena; the spectacled petrel in Tristan da Cunha; Ascension's seabirds)

-- Projects to support eco-tourism (a botanical garden for Montserrat, a mangrove wetland interpretive centre for the BVI) - Environmental education (a conservation leaflet for the British Indian Ocean Territory) - Projects involving several UKOTs (planning for climate change in the Caribbean)
+$\cdot\,$ Projects to support eco-tourism (a mangrove wetland interpretive centre for the BVI; development of eco-tourism infrastructure in the Turks and Caicos Islands)

-The new National Parks logo, based on the winning entry from a school competition.
+Anguilla's black lizard exists nowhere in the world except Sombrero Island.

+Projects involving several UKOTs (planning for climate change in the Caribbean)

+Gerber, Richard Ground, Ivor Hodge

 Full details of the Guidance Notes, application forms and complete listing of projects approved to date may be found on the website of the UK Overseas Territories Conservation Forum at www.ukotcf.org.
 Click on 'OTEP'.

-Designed by Dace McCoy Ground; produced by the UK Overseas Territories Conservation Forum; funded by OTEP t is a little-known fact that many of the United Kingdom's most significant biodiversity resources are not in the British Isles themselves.
+Designed by Dace McCoy Ground; prouced by the UK Overseas Territories Conservation Forum; funded by OTEP t is a little-known fact that many of the United Kingdom's most significant biodiversity resources are not in the British Isles themselves.
 They are to be found in the UK Overseas Territories (UKOTs), former colonies and territories scattered around the world.
-Endemic species - those which occur in only one place in the world - are critically important to the planet's overall biodiversity, and the UKOTs have at least ten times as many endemic species as Britain itself.
-Because of its remote location, Ascension Island's unparalleled biodiversity resources include eleven species of breeding seabirds, including the endemic Ascension Frigatebird, vitally important green turtle nesting grounds and a terrestrial ecosystem which boasts literally dozens of endemics.
-Under international treaties, it is the joint responsibility of the UK Government and the Government of Ascension to care for this precious biodiversity.
+Anguilla has been British since 1620.
+Its land area is relatively small, but its contribution to world biodiversity is great.
+Its salt ponds provide important habitat for endangered bird species such as the roseate tern.
+Endemic species - those which occur in only one place in the world - are critically important to the planet's overall biodiversity.
+Despite its small size, Anguilla boasts at least three endemic reptiles.
+Under international treaties, it is the joint responsibility of the UK Government and the Government of Anguilla to care for this precious biodiversity.